cortinico/cortinico.github.io/_posts/2018-10-01-discovering-kotlin-contracts.md

 }
 ```

-The stdlib has several functions to help you express your effects (`return`, `returnNotNull` and `callsInPlace`).
+The stdlib has several functions to help you express your effects (`returns`, `returnsNotNull` and `callsInPlace`).
 Finally you can use the infix `implies` function to compose one effect with a boolean expression.

 ```kotlin
 fun Int?.isValid(): Boolean {